Edwin Jackson (baseball): Atlanta Braves (2015)

 On August 14, Jackson signed a contract with the Atlanta Braves for the remainder of the 2015 season.
 He made his first appearance with the Braves the next day.
 Jackson recorded his first career save in relief of Matt Wisler on October 4, 2015, the final day of the season.

 Miami Marlins (2016)

 On January 13, 2016, Jackson signed a one-year contract for $507,500 with the Miami Marlins.
 He was designated for assignment on May 31, 2016, when the team activated Mike Dunn from the disabled list.

 San Diego Padres (2016)

 After signing a minor-league contract with the Padres in June 2016, Jackson was called up and made his first start as a Padre on July 17, 2016.

 Baltimore Orioles (2017)

 On April 5, 2017, Jackson signed a minor-league contract with the Orioles.
-He was called up to the Orioles from AAA Norfolk on June 7, 2017.
-Jackson was designated for assignment on June 11 and elected free agency two days later.
+He was called up to the Orioles from AAA Norfolk on June 7, 2017.He pitched in 3 games for the Orioles for a total of 5 innings, giving up 11 hits and 7 runs.Jackson was designated for assignment on June 11 and elected free agency two days later.